-In a recent interview, millennial expert Jason Dorsey of the center for generational kinetics made this observation about Gen Z (those born after 1995).
+In a recent interview, millennial expert Jason Dorsey made this observation about Gen Z (those born after 1995).
 “They are really joining a brand rather than just wearing one.”
-Many social commentators believe that the generation entering the workforce today are more interested in the story behind the brand than the brand itself.
+Many social commentators believe that the generation entering the workforce today are more interested in purposeful storytelling – the story behind the brand than the brand itself.
 The millennials were happy to wear the brand, Gen Z want to join it.

 The story of “Wear it on your sleeve”